nmshd/documentation/_docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md

 {% include properties_list.html %}

-This use case intends to create a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) based on a received [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate).
+This use case intends to create a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) based on a received [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) where its `content` is an [ArbitraryRelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#arbitraryrelationshiptemplatecontent).
 The Relationship will be with the Template's creator.

 ## Parameters

 - `templateId` references the RelationshipTemplate that was received from a party.
-- `creationContent` is stored inside the Relationship.
-It's a [RelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#relationshipcreationcontent) if the received Template contained a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent), otherwise it is an [ArbitraryRelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#arbitraryrelationshipcreationcontent).
+- `creationContent` is an [ArbitraryRelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#arbitraryrelationshipcreationcontent) and will be stored inside the Relationship.
 It can be used by the Template's creator to decide whether to accept the Relationship.

 ## On Success